unicoderns/orm/docs/settings.md

 ### debug

 Depends on this value you would get as many information from the debug process as you want.
-This is an optional parameter | `boolean`
+This parameter would be `boolean: true | false`.
+This is an optional parameter

 ### engine